To the central content area

 President Ma Ying-jeou on the afternoon of September 19 at the Presidential Office met with Swire Group Executive Director and British House of Lords Peer Baroness Lydia Dunn.
 The president, on behalf of the government and people of the ROC, extended a cordial welcome and appreciation to Baroness Dunn.

 Baroness Dunn expressed her appreciation to President Ma for taking time out of his busy schedule to meet with her.
-She said that the international community pays close attention to the state of Taiwan’s economic development and that Taiwan is a place for many international firms to invest.
-The baroness said she hopes investments made by the Swire Group in Taiwan will generate a win-win situation for both sides.
+She said that the international community pays close attention to the state of ’s economic development and that is a place for many international firms to invest.
+The baroness said she hopes investments made by the Swire Group in will generate a win-win situation for both sides.